 Space

-Most bass boats have seating for two anglers where each of them has an entire foredeck and aft deck for themselves.
+Most bass boats have seating for two anglers, each with an entire foredeck and aft deck for themselves.
 This lends them plenty of elbow room and casting space.
 For these reasons, bass boats are ideal for fishing tournaments where competitors usually fish in pairs.

 Sound

-What’s a loud fishing boat with noise sufficient to scare away the fishes?
-As perfect optimal boats, bass boats come with outboard motors, which are relatively quiet.
+What’s a loud fishing boat with noise sufficient to scare away the fish?
+Bass boats, which are perfect optimal boats, come with outboard motors, which are relatively quiet.
 Hence, you catch more fish while having a peaceful, relaxing ride.

 Cons of Bass Boats